peter-mcconnell/petermcconnell.com/content/skills.md

 I'm a solid debugger, reasonable systems designer, ok coder & natural leader who leans heavy into automation / giving people the power to do their jobs.
-I've worked with enough talent to know I'm nothing special; but I have a great track record for being easy to work with and getting shit done be it as an IC, a manager, or a group lead.
+I've worked with enough talent to know I'm nothing special; but I have a great track record for learning fast, being easy to work with and getting shit done be it as an IC, a manager, or a group lead.

 Usually never far from: